wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 ## Implementing `ContainerCmdletProvider`
 PowerShells [`ContainerCmdletProvider`](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.provider.containercmdletprovider) extends the `ItemCmdletProvider` with the knowledge of Containers/Folders.
 This requires the capabilities:
 * `INewChildItem` - create a new child item under a parent node
 * `IRemoveChildItem` - remove a child item from a parent node
 * `ICopyChildItem` - creates a new child item under a parent node as a copy of an another file system node
 * `ICopyChildItemRecursive` - create a copy of a file system tree under a parent node from an existing file system tree
-* `IMoveChildItem` - create a new file system node under a parent and removes this node from ist former parent
+* `ICopyChildItemToProvider`- create a copy of a file system item at different provider nstale of the same type
 * `IRenameChildItem` - changes the name of a file system node

 ### ICopyChildItem and ICopyChildItemRecursive